orbitdb/orbit-db-pinner/README.md

 await lander.unpin(dbs)
 ```

-## The OrbitDB Voyager Pinning Protocol
+## The OrbitDB Voyager Protocol

-The OrbitDB Voyager uses Libp2p to pin and unpin databases to and from the pinning service.
-A database can be pinned or unpinned by dialling the pinning protocol and issuing a message as part of the protocol's request.
+Voyager uses Libp2p to add and remove databases to replicate to and from the storage service.
+A database can be added or removed by dialling the protocol and issuing a request message.

-### Pinning Protocol
+### Protocol

-The pinning protocol is:
+The protocol identifier is:

 ```
 /orbitdb/voyager/v1.0.0